David Monrad Johansen

 David Monrad Johansen (8 November 1888 – 20 February 1974) was a Norwegian composer.

-He was born in Vefsn and grew up near Mosjøen, where he received his first piano lessons.
+He was born in Vefsn Municipality and grew up near Mosjøen, where he received his first piano lessons.
 He came to Christiania (Oslo) in 1904 to study at the conservatory there, and he continued taking lessons with Catharinus Elling, Iver Holter and others until he went to Berlin in 1915 for further studies.
 In 1920, he went for a study trip to Paris, and here Stravinsky’s music came to make a huge impression on him.
 In addition he met Fartein Valen, which inspired him to start studying dissonant counterpoint.
 Later, in 1933 and 1935, he spent short periods abroad for further studies.
 Monrad Johansen’s study time was extraordinary diverse, and his development was affected by this.

 It is difficult to categorise his style, with all the different influences that he went through.
 Before Berlin, he was within the conservative late romanticism, clearly influenced by Edvard Grieg.
 After Berlin, under the influence of Alf Hurum, he started studying the French Impressionist music, and around 1920 this style is apparent in his music.
 This was also a very productive period.
 At the same time, he was influenced by the nationalistic style.
 He several times used lyrics from Norse literature or Norwegian folk stories/songs, but seldom melodies.
 He did, however, arrange some folk tunes for piano (opus 9 and 10).